Shashwat-Asose/TimeTable-Maker/SECURITY.md

 3. **Response Time**
    - We aim to acknowledge receipt of your report within **48 hours**.
-   - Our team will review the vulnerability and provide an update within **7 days**.
+   - I will review the vulnerability and provide an update within **7 days**.
-   - We will collaborate with you on a fix and inform you when the issue has been resolved.
+   - I will collaborate with you on a fix and inform you when the issue has been resolved.

 4. **Responsible Disclosure**
    We request that you give us adequate time to address the vulnerability before making any public disclosure.